-Starters must be stored securely and under thermostatically-maintained, temperature-controlled conditions in accordance with the product's labeling to maintain the starters' integrity, stability, and efficacy.
+Starters must be stored securely and under thermostatically-maintained, temperature-controlled conditions in a storage facility in accordance with the product's labeling to maintain the starters' integrity, stability, and efficacy.
 Starters must be stored away from hazardous materials and any other substances that could cause contamination or otherwise degrade them.

 Starters may be transported in an automobile trunk during the business day but should never be left there overnight.
 For this reason, only the number of starters that are expected to be distributed on a particular day should be carried in a Sales Colleague's trunk, with any remaining quantities removed and returned to storage at the end of the day.
+In rare cases, sales colleagues may request to store starters at home.
+This should be discussed with your manager to determine if your situation is appropriate for the home storage of starters.

 If starters are stored in a commercial warehouse unit, the lease contract for that space should contain language confirming that it is artificially temperature-controlled and be in Pfizer's name with access made available to both the Sales Colleague and his/her manager during normal hours of operation.
 Starters should be stored off the floor on shelves or pallets.
 In addition, Sales Colleagues should confirm that the facilities in which they lease space either use an onsite generator to maintain their unit's ambient temperature in the event of a power outage or will call them if such an outage lasts 24 hours or longer.

 Sales Colleagues whose storage facilities sustain an unmitigated power outage lasting more than 24 hours should suspend sampling and contact Starter Compliance via e-mail (StarterCompliance@pfizer.com) for further instructions.